Advanced Home Flipping: The New California Goldrush

-Home Flippers across California are taking advantage of a critical ADU trend and profiting massively.
+Home Flippers across California are taking advantage of the rising ADU trend, and they're profiting massively.

 Accessory dwelling units (ADUs) are fully legal second housing units permitted on single-family properties.
 They are standalone units that can be rented out to tenants, and include a kitchen, bathroom, bedroom, and living space.
-They can also be included in the appraisal value during homesale.
+One huge upside is that when legalized, they are included in the appraisal value during homesale.

 The difference between these terms is where the home flipper finds opportunity.
 The in-law unit has the potential to become an ADU if it is properly permitted.
 By going through this process, the total home value can explode by as much as $100,000.